“What now?” The prostate cancer survivor’s common refrain:

 For the team at eHealth Innovation @ UHN, the grant comes at a perfect time, when advances are being made in their platform for Prostate Cancer survivorship, Ned.
 The creation of Ned, where the name is also a common clinician shorthand for “no evidence of disease” tackles the question many prostate cancer survivors have of “What now?” when they are faced with a prolonged and complex post-treatment phase.
 For many, physical and psychological side effects of cancer treatment are common and the path to recovery can become uncertain and anxiety provoking.

-Conceptualized by Dr. Andrew Feifer and brought to life by the team of researchers, designers, and software developers at eHealth Innovation, Ned provides some relief for dealing with prostate cancer survivor issues and raises the bar for the level of patient care a clinician can provide.
+Conceptualized by Dr. Andrew Feifer and Dr. Joseph Cafazzo, and brought to life by the team of researchers, designers, and software developers at eHealth Innovation, Ned provides some relief for dealing with prostate cancer survivor issues and raises the bar for the level of patient care a clinician can provide.
 Ned does this specifically via combining key capabilities critical to a patient’s healthcare journey, such as graphical representation of personal outcomes, tracking of prostate-specific antigen (PSA) and other relevant lab results, personalized views of symptoms, self-care news feeds, and educational/support group links.

 The success of the innovation grant means the team’s vision of Ned being at the center of a complete, holistic health delivery model are closer to reality than before.
 The funds from this grant will help transform the application into a digitally supported model of follow-up care and offer numerous capabilities which weren’t initially available with the standalone application.
 Specifically, e-visits will be possible which bypass face-to-face appointments and alleviate some of the challenges faced by patients who live in remote areas.
 There is also significant work going into ways of making data from the model’s technology interoperable with the existing Hospital’s electronic medical records.